 SMS concatenation merges messages that are longer than one SMS length.
 Some (amount varies with encoding) hidden characters are necessary to ensure the concatenation of SMS.
 They are the continuation prefix and a sequence number of subsequent SMS messages.

-Supported using GSM
+Supported characters using GSM

 The full table of characters supported in the GSM encoding is available on Wikipedia.